Sajal-26/ExpenseTracker/README.md

 - `delete`: Delete an expense.
   - `--id`: ID of the expense to delete (required).

-- `summary`: Summarize expenses for a specific month and/or year.
+- `summary`: Summarize expenses for a specific month and/or year and show in a graph.
   - `-m`: Month (optional).
   - `-y`: Year (optional).